 Oceania: 1 (+1)

-There will still be two places up for grabs through intercontinental playoffs to complete the 48.
-A total of six teams -- one from each of the five confederations apart from Europe, plus an additional one from CONCACAF as host confederation -- will take part.
+For the intercontinental playoffs, a total of six teams -- one from each of the five confederations apart from Europe, plus an additional one from CONCACAF as host confederation -- will take part.

 Who would qualify for a 48-team World Cup?

 For the purposes of this illustration, additional qualification places have been handed to the next-best nations in the qualifying competition for each confederation.
-(As Italy failed to even make the UEFA playoff finals, they still miss out.)
+(As Italy failed to even make the UEFA playoff finals, they still miss out in this illustration.)

 The teams in bold are the additional 16.